 Consequences of Hallucinogens Use

-- Psychedelic hallucinogens cause hallucinations where sensations appear unreal including; psilocybin (magic mushrooms), LSD, mescaline (peyote), and PCP.
+- Psychedelic hallucinogens cause hallucinations where unreal sensations occur.
+Substances include psilocybin (magic mushrooms), LSD, mescaline (peyote), and PCP.

-- Dissociative hallucinogens cause the user to feel disconnected from self and reality including: Ketamine, DXM, and Salvia, and PCP.
+- Dissociative hallucinogens cause the user to feel disconnected from self and reality.
+Substances include ketamine, DXM, Salvia, and PCP.

 Synthetic hallucinogens such as PCP, LSD, MDMA, and other designer drugs are illegally manufactured in a variety of ways with a multitude of different compounds that cause a wide range of dangers.
-Even dealers on the street are increasingly, having these drugs tested before selling them because of the extreme danger potentials.
+Even dealers on the street are increasingly having these drugs tested before selling them because of the extreme danger potential.

 Hallucinogen Tolerance, Dependency, and Addiction

-Hallucinogens have different effects in the brain and most have a quick tolerance that is short lived.
-Increased doses before tolerance is eliminated causes adverse effects such as psychosis or overdose.
+Hallucinogens have different effects in the brain, and most have a quick tolerance that is short-lived.
+Increasing your dose before tolerance is eliminated can cause adverse effects such as psychosis or overdose.
 Physical dependence usually results from the alternative mixtures and not from the hallucinogenic properties.

 Consequences of Hallucinogens Use